8:00 am - Holy Eucharist Service is approximately 45 min

 As you face the altar, you will also see the pulpit to its right.
 It is here that the service leaders and clergy read the scriptures and preach the sermons.
 To the left of the altar is a baptismal font, its prominent position symbolizing the centrality of baptism to our identity as Christians.

-Baptisms are celebrated during regular services on principal feast Sundays (All Saints', The Baptism of Our Lord, the Easter Vigil, and Pentecost), augmented by certain other Sundays.
+Baptisms are celebrated during the 10:00 am service on principal feast Sundays (All Saints', the Baptism of Our Lord, the Easter Vigil, and Pentecost), augmented by other Sundays at the 9:15 am Family Service.
 More information about BAPTISMS

 << Return to WORSHIP